 Can I have a corset made from a fabric of my choosing?
 Yes, you can supply your own fabric to us, though please be sure to check with us prior to purchase that it will be suitable.

 How may eyelets are used in each corset?
 This, of course, varies with each corset.
 Our eyelets are machine, not hand set, and are spaced specifically at 1.25" apart, and 1" apart at the waist.
-There is good reason for us spacing them as we do!
-If eyelets are spaced too closely together, the very structure of the corset is weakened because, after all, wherever there is an eyelet there is a HOLE in the fabric of the corset!
-If eyelets are spaced too closely together the life of the corset will be dramatically shortened, and our corsets are renowned for their durability and long lifespan!
+There is good reason for us spacing them as we do.
+If eyelets are spaced too closely together, the very structure of the corset is weakened because, after all, wherever there is an eyelet there is a HOLE in the fabric of the corset.
+It has been shown that if eyelets are spaced too closely together the life of the corset will be shortened, and the corset itself weakened, and our corsets are made for durability and a long lifespan.

 I can't see exactly the corset I want - what should I do?
 Our new website is streamlined to make your order process simpler but we can offer a bespoke service - please contact us and we will let you know how we can help.